eoinoreilly30/paint/README.md

-# Grid Paint
+# Paint
-A webapp to draw on a blank canvas.
+A realtime drawing canvas.
 Uses websockets to communicate brushstrokes to clients in realtime.